|

 260357

-| 1 | | Memorandum of Understanding - San Francisco Fire Fighters Union Local 798, IAFF, AFL - CIO, Unit 1 | Ordinance | Mayors Office | Ordinance adopting and implementing the Memorandum of Understanding between the City and County of San Francisco and the San Francisco Fire Fighters Union Local 798, IAFF, AFL-CIO, Unit 1, to be effective July 1, 2026, through June 30, 2030. | | |
+| 1 | | Memorandum of Understanding - San Francisco Fire Fighters Union Local 798, IAFF, AFL - CIO, Unit 1 | Ordinance | Passed | Ordinance adopting and implementing the Memorandum of Understanding between the City and County of San Francisco and the San Francisco Fire Fighters Union Local 798, IAFF, AFL-CIO, Unit 1, to be effective July 1, 2026, through June 30, 2030. | PASSED ON FIRST READING | Pass |

 |